Kissyfur/dsngd/README.md

 is desired to be predicted after a variable X, by optimizing the log likelihhood function or the conditional Kullback-Leibler divergence.
-Implementation of optimization algorithm dsngd added as well as sgd and adagrad (adding more algorithms in the future).
+Implementation of optimization algorithm dsngd added as well as sgd, adagrad and sngd (adding more algorithms in the future).
-The code found in this project is used to create the graph comparing DSNGD to SGD and AdaGrad for my Ph.D Thesis with title: _Efficient and convergent natural gradient based optimization algorithms for machine learning_
+The code found in this project is used to create the graphs appearing in my Ph.D Thesis with title: _Efficient and convergent natural gradient based optimization algorithms for machine learning_ and the research paper named _Dual Stockastic Natural Gradient Descent_.
 ### Running the default experiment
-Clone the project, access to the directory in your command line and execute the _experiment.py_ coding file:
+Clone the project and access the directory.
+Install packages appearing in requirements.txt.
+Finally, execute _experiment.py_ coding file:
 ```bash
 python3 experiment.py
 ```